Here you can find a list of some Git, GitHub and GitGuardian specific terms and concepts that we use across our documentation.

 Every interaction between a user and GitHub is logged in a GitHub Event.
-The complete list of event types is available here It contains useful informations, such as:
+The complete list of event types is available here It contains useful information, such as:

 - the actor, the GitHub user who triggered the event (in the case of a

-PushEvent, i.e when pushing several commits on GitHub, the actor is also refered to as the pusher)
+PushEvent, i.e when pushing several commits on GitHub, the actor is also referred to as the pusher)

 - the organization id, if the event occurred on a GitHub organization